verrazzano/verrazzano/image-patch-operator/weblogic-imagetool/README.md

 # WIT in Docker Image

 This Dockerfile is used to run WebLogic Image Tool inside a Docker container. <br>
-Each of the `.download` files in the `installers` directory are placeholders for the installer files that need to be downloaded.
+Each of the `.download` files in the `installers` directory are placeholders for the installer files that need to be downloaded. <br>
-Docker Desktop is also needed to run the below example.
+Docker Desktop is needed to run the below example.

-### Create a Image using WIT inside a Docker container
+## Create a Image using WIT inside a Docker container
 This example shows how to use this Dockerfile to create a container that supports the WebLogic Image Tool.

 First, build the image from the Dockerfile.